 The one issue with making pesto is the basil.
 It turns brown very easily, especially when chopped or blended too much.
 So the trick is to get the nuts, garlic and cheese chopped first, then add the basil.
 This avoids too much beating on delicate basil leaves.
 Also, most recipes will tell you to add the oil after the basil has been blended in.
 I add them together, The oil coats the basil leaves and slows the browning/oxidation process.

 Store any unused pesto in a zip top bag with all the air removed or in a sealed container with a piece of plastic directly on top of the pesto to keep it air tight.

 Healthy Pasta Replacement/Additions

 Use zucchini noodles instead of pasta.
 Cook the zoodles in a skillet with a little bit of oil for 3-4 minutes.
 Add the combined pesto and yogurt and stir to heat.
 The water content of the zucchini should be enough to thin the sauce to the right consistency.
-If it is too thick, add 1 or 2 Tbsp vegan broth, water or vegan milk subs.
+If it’s too thick, add 1 or 2 Tbsp vegan broth, water or vegan milk subs.

-To cut down on the amount of starchy pasta and add some veggies.
+To cut down on the amount of starchy pasta, add some veggies.
 I use 1 c prepared broccoli slaw in place of half of the pasta.
 This is relatively inexpensive and easy to find ready made.
 When the pasta has about a minute or two left to cook, add the slaw to soften it.
 Complete the recipe as directed in the recipe below.
 My non-vegetable-eating husband cleaned his plate with no complaints.